Create and edit audiences

 - Click OK, then click Publish.

-When you create a new audience, Analytics populates the list with up to 30 days of data so that you can use the list right away.
+When you create a new audience, Analytics populates the list with up to 30 days of data so that you can use the list in 24-48 hours.
 If you have fewer than 30 days of data available, then Analytics uses the data you have.
 Analytics cannot prepopulate Search audiences.